 Definition of surface roughness, basis of polishing technology.
-Polishing - lapping, lapping and polishing, ultrasonic finishing, principles of electrodeposition in damaged moulding surfaces, surface texturing of moulds - process description, types of moulds, types of patterns and mould shapes, metals that can be etched, mould preparation, limitations of chemical texturing.
+Polishing - lapping, lapping and polishing, ultrasonic finishing, principles of electro deposition in damaged molding surfaces, surface texturing of molds - process description, types of molds, types of patterns and mold shapes, metals that can be etched, mold preparation, limitations of chemical texturing.